 After three decades of discussion, in-fighting and wrangling, Congress passed a health insurance mandate along party lines of vote.
 This health insurance mandate changed the rules for employers and affects the accounting department and in particular, the proper bookkeeping for the respective amounts paid by both the employer and employee.

-Employee benefits consist of vacation, sick time, retirement benefits, healthcare and other de minimis benefits.
+Employee benefits consist of vacation, sick time, retirement benefits, healthcare and other de minimus benefits.
 As a function of accrual accounting these benefits are estimated and posted as a deferred liability in the accrued payroll section of the current liabilities section of the balance sheet.
 This lesson explains how to calculate the respective benefits and post this information to the books.

 One of the best parts of being a bookkeeper is seeing employees smile when they utilize employee benefits.
 There are a multitude of different employee benefits out there including: 1) Health Insurance, 2) Retirement, 3) Life Insurance, 4) Dental Care, 5) Vision Care, 6) Cancer Insurance, 7) Disability Insurance and 8) Child Care.